 Growth Hormone Deficiency

-• Growth hormone deficiency (GHD) is a rare cause of growth failure due to a lack of growth hormone action caused by a defect in GH synthesis (insufficient hormone) or release.
+• Due to a lack of growth hormone (GH) action caused by either a defect in GH synthesis (insufficient hormone) or in GH release

-• Prevalence in the United States is approximately 1:4,000.
+• U.S. prevalence is approximately 1:4,000.

 • Males are more commonly diagnosed than females.

-• Infancy (<1 year of age) usually because of associated hypoglycemia
+• Infancy (<1 year of age): usually because of associated hypoglycemia

 • Congenital